Micg25/Micg25/README.md

 ---

 ### 🔭 Working on
-* 🌱 I’m currently learning Vulnerability Assessment and Penetration Testing, Analysis of Algorithms and their Complexity, Distributed Systems Engineering for which I'm developing a Java project using Maven that crunches Spotify user datas to give statistics based on the Streaming History, using Design patterns for Distributed Systems.
+* 🌱 I’m currently participating in the CyberChallenge CTF training, i’m learning Vulnerability Assessment and Penetration Testing.
+At the same time, I’m studying Distributed Systems Engineering and developing a Java project using Maven that processes Spotify user data to generate statistics based on streaming history, applying design patterns for distributed systems.
-* 🌍 I’m looking for an Intership abroad